gabrielcedran/restaurant-manager/README.md

 **To test the configuration, create a dummy test anywhere and run the tests**

+**getByRole uses the roles defined by the [aria-role](https://developer.mozilla.org/en-US/docs/Web/Accessibility/ARIA/ARIA_Techniques) attribute specification.
+The `name` provided in the options json is actually the content of the element.**

+##### User events

+This is yet another convenience lib in order to interact with components simulating user actions:

+`npm i -D @testing-library/user-event`

 ##### jsdom vs happy dom

 **warning, this step is not necessary at all since vitest works with jsdom out of the box**